Bellaire TX Real Estate & Neighborhood Guide

 *Note: School zoning tends to change from year to year, information provided above are accurate but not guaranteed.
 Please double check by visiting the school’s website.

-Despite its proximity to two major freeways, Bellaire managed to preserve its small town, family friendly vibe through its strong zoning requirements.
+Despite its proximity to two major freeways, Bellaire managed to preserve its small town vibe through its strong zoning requirements.

 The city is a mixture of older single-family bungalows, new construction houses, and even sprawling estate-style homes.
 Lot sizes can vary from property to property – bigger parcels tend to fetch higher prices.